VertebrateResequencing/wr/.docs/nextflow/supported.md

 ### Statements

+- `break` — exit for loops and switch cases
 - `if (cond) { } else if (cond) { } else { }` — conditional execution
 - `for (x in collection) { }` — iteration over lists, ranges, maps
 - `try { } catch (Type e) { } finally { }` — exception handling with typed catches